 Because I had kept my Pikaichi I made a promise to myself that I would shoot it more often.
 While I had once considered it the perfect companion to my Nikon F4, I often found that the film I’d planned to shoot through the little guy ended up being fed to the bigger one.
 Then the batteries inside the F4’s terminals leaked on a transatlantic flight and rendered the camera inoperable.
 Now that Batman was sidelined, it was Robin’s time to shine.

 I loaded the Pikaichi with Fuji C200 and relaxed in the sauna of less control and greater photographic risk.
-The experience of shooting the Pikaichi came flooding back, where my biggest decision was film choice and whether or not to use the exposure slider.
-I was so pleased with the experience that I went to my local film store and bought a three rolls of Pancro 400.
+The experience of shooting the Pikaichi came flooding back, where my biggest decision was film choice and whether or not to use the exposure compensation switch.
+I was so pleased with the experience that I went to my local film store and bought three rolls of Pancro 400.
 After spending the requisite three hours it takes to rewind a roll of film in the camera, I loaded up the Pancro and hit the shutter button to advance the film to frame one.

-The film started to advance, then continued to advance for as long as it had been rewinding.
-I opened the back and found the entire roll had been unwound even though the film counter was stuck on “S.” I racked my brain for a memory of this having happened before but couldn’t recall one.
+The film started to advance, then continued to advance for almost as long as it had been rewinding.
+I opened the back and found the entire roll had been unwound even though the film counter was stuck on “S.” I racked my brain for a memory of this having happened before, but couldn’t recall one.
 I stood on the street pulling the film out of the camera looking like a sad sack street performer.
 I loaded another roll but the same thing happened again.
 Frustration was giving way to terror as I loaded up a roll of C200 — this camera’s old standby — and watched the process repeat itself for a third time.
 Now the winding sounded slower and more difficult for the camera.
 Was this the actual sound of death?
 A camera’s hideous death rattle?
 Then the camera stopped responding altogether, even with fresh batteries.
 It had flatlined.

 “You’re a bluebird on a telegraph line”

-For a long time I had tried to envision a way to write about the Pikaichi for the site.
+For a long time I had tried to envision a way to write about the Pikaichi for this site.
 A proper review had already been done and I had no intention of writing a lesser version of it.
 Still, something unique and useful escaped my imagination.
 Little did I think that my opportunity would arrive in the form of an obituary.

-To prepare for writing this, I went through my Lightroom catalog to choose my favorite images taken with the recently deceased.
+To prepare for writing this, I went through my Lightroom catalog to choose my favorite images taken with the recently-deceased.
 While many of the photos were familiar, many more were not.
-These were the photos of my daily life at the time, often of the boring, everyday sights of my walks to work, the neighborhood I lived in and the people in my life.
+These were the photos of my daily life at the time, often of the boring, everyday sights seen on my walks to work, the neighborhood I lived in and the people in my life.
 I’ve never been good at this sort of personal documentation.
 But my best attempts were made with the Pikaichi.
 Here were photos of my friends on the back deck of my old apartment, a friend and I in front of Charlottenburg Palace, a portrait of my brother, a really bad self-portrait of myself while walking home from my old job, and many more.

 I was flooded with emotions from events that seemed commonplace at the time but are now invaluable, viewed from various spans of time and distance.
 There was a photo of the window in my old bedroom.
 I woke up looking at that window thousands of times and probably thought it was silly to photograph it at the time.
-And now I’m visibly moved by an overexposed image of a prefabricated window.
+And now I’m visibly moved by an over-exposed image of a prefabricated window.

 If the heart is a cup, these photos were making mine runneth over with homesickness and nostalgia.
 Here, I thought, is the true power of photography.
 It’s not the f-stops, resolving power or arguments over the proper name of medium format film.
 It’s the images that come out of the darkroom.
 And if you made me choose a camera based solely on that criteria, I’d choose the Pikaichi without a moment’s hesitation.